-Although FileSleek is a paid tool, but it has a powerful free version that should work fine for personal use.
-FileSleek is capable of finding both files/folders and content inside the files.
+Although FileSleek is a paid tool, it offers a powerful free version suitable for personal use.
+FileSleek can find both files and folders as well as content within those files.

-You can search multiple directories at the same time, filter data by pattern/names/types, preview results, search for an exact keyword, search by time, search by size and much more.
+You can search multiple directories simultaneously, filter data by pattern, name, or type, preview results, search for specific keywords, filter by time, filter by size, and much more.

-For finding content inside the files, you can either use regular expressions or advanced expressions using operators like
+To find content within files, you can use either regular expressions or advanced expressions with operators like

-OR, etc. With the paid version, you will get few extra features like the ability to open results in multiple tabs, export data, sync your data with other devices, and few more.
+OR, and so on.
+The paid version offers additional features such as the ability to open results in multiple tabs, export data, and sync your data across devices, among others.

 - Search multiple directories simultaneously.

-If your only need is to search for files and folders quickly, then Everything is definitely a reliable option.
-However, if you want to be more productive, then nothing can beat Listray thanks to its in-depth search capabilities and reliable features.
-I also found Quick Search by glary soft to be pleasing, do give it a try if you can’t decide anything.
+If your sole need is to search for files and folders quickly, then Everything is definitely a reliable option.
+However, if you aim to be more productive, Listray is unbeatable due to its in-depth search capabilities and reliable features.
+I also found Quick Search by GlarySoft to be pleasing; give it a try if you’re undecided.